 Open an online trading account with Questrade

-If you’re in Canada and interested in opening an investing account at Questrade – which I really recommend as you take the steps to become financially independent – please click the banner below to sign up.
-You will receive $50 in free money to trade on stocks!
+If you’re in Canada and interested in opening an investing account at Questrade – which I really recommend as you take the steps to become financially independent – please use my “refer a friend” code 415632012426909 when you sign up.
+We will both receive $50 in free money to trade on stocks!
 Yay!
 To qualify, you will have to transfer in at least $1,000 within the first month and make your first stock purchase.
-(Disclosure: I’m an affiliate and if you click the Questrade links, I will receive a commission for the referral.)

 If you have cash sitting around an investment account at your bank or credit union, you should consider transferring it to Questrade and actually start making money for you.
 Same thing if you hold mutual funds at your financial institution.
 Close them and transfer to Questrade where you can buy a low-cost ETF.
 Questrade has online forms to help you do this.
 And even better.
 If your financial institution dings you with a service fee for transferring out your money, send a copy of your statement to Questrade, and they’ll refund you that money into your trading account.